Wintellect/MSLearn/Introduction to Git/includes/8-resolve-merge-conflicts.md

 	Automatic merge failed; fix conflicts and then commit the result.
 	```

-From the output, it appears that the conflict is in **index.html**.
+The output identifies **index.html** as the source of the conflict.
 The question now is: What's Bob to do?

 ## Resolve the merge conflict